Resolve submission errors

 If you encounter errors after submitting your app to the Store, you must resolve them in order to continue the certification process.
 The error message will indicate what the problem is and what you might need to do in order to fix the issue.
 Here is some additional info that can help you resolve these errors.

 If you are submitting a UWP app, you may see an error during preprocessing if your package file is not a .msixupload or .appxupload file generated by Visual Studio for the Store.
 Be sure that you follow the steps in Package a UWP app with Visual Studio when creating your app's package file, and only upload the .msixupload or .appxupload file on the Packages page of the submission, not a .msix/appx or .msixbundle/appxbundle.

 If a compilation error is displayed, make sure that you are able to build your application in Release mode successfully.
 For more info, see .NET Native Internal Compiler Errors.

-If you plan to submit a package that contains both Win32 and UWP binaries, make sure that you create that package by using the Windows Packaging Project that is available in Visual Studio 2017 Update 4.
+If you plan to submit a package that contains both Win32 and UWP binaries, make sure that you create that package by using the Windows Packaging Project that is available in Visual Studio 2017 Update 4 and later versions.
 If you create the package by using a UWP project template, you might not be able to submit that package to the Store or sideload it onto other PCs.
 Even if the package publishes successfully, it might behave in unexpected ways on the user's PC.
 For more info, see Package an app by using Visual Studio (Desktop Bridge).

 Windows Phone 8.x and earlier